akshatva7/pes_asic_class/README.md

 ## C Program

-We wrote a C program for calculating the sum from 1 to n using a text editor, `gedit`.
+We wrote a C program for calculating the Sum from 1 to n using a text editor, `gedit`.

 ```c